+Graduation Cords and Stoles

+Only cords and stoles received from HCHS or at HCHS Senior Honors Night ceremony may be worn at graduation.

-Graduation Cords and Colors - (No outside cords may be worn at graduation) Students may earn the following:
+No outside cords may be worn during the HCHS graduation ceremony.

+Students may earn the following:

 - 1. Gold Cord (Honor Graduates) - a.
 Cumulative GPA of 90 & Above - 2.
 Red Cord (Reading) must complete the 100-Book Reading Challenge through their four years at HCHS which will need to be signed off on by their teachers and confirmed (by Staples, Clayton, and L. Cole) - 3.
 Black, Blue, and White braided (Governor's Honors participants) - 4.
 Black and Gold braided (WGTC Certificate programs) - a.
 Completion and Certification in the Nurse Aide program - b.
 Or, completing 3 Dual Enrollment courses with a minimum of a C in each course - 5.
 Kelly Green and Light Blue (CTI Honors) - a.
 Minimum of 3 meetings a year at local chapter meetings - b.
 An active member of CTI for a minimum of 2 consecutive years - c.
 Participate in at least 3 leadership conferences, contribute to at least 2 fundraisers a year, attend at least 1 civic awareness/community service day, and complete the CTI notebook - d.
 Successfully complete at least 1 CCA pathway - e.
 Students should exemplify the following characteristics: Trustworthiness, Respect, Care, & Citizenship - 6.
 Green (4-H)- Given by local 4-H Chapter - 7.
 Red and White double cords (SkillsUSA) - a.
 Any student that has been an active (competed in a competition, State Officer, attended SkillsUSA events, etc.) member of Haralson County CCA SkillsUSA for three consecutive years.
 Students must also attend Fall Leadership, Champions Rally, and at least one SkillsUSA activity each year. - b.
 Have a minimum of 85 GPA and in good standing with HCHS - c.
 Any student meeting the above requirements will receive a SkillsUSA cord to wear for graduation - 8.
-Copper (12 for Life at Southwire) must be enrolled in the 12 for Life program at the time of the 12 for Life graduation - 9.
+Copper (12 for Life at Southwire) - a.
+Must be enrolled in the 12 for Life program at the time of graduation - 9.
 White, Navy, & Silver Cord (CCA & EOPA) - a.
-Completion of a CCA Pathway - b.
-Passing the End of Pathway Exam for 1, 2, or 3 Pathways in CCA - 10.
-Red, White, and Blue braided (Foreign Language) - a.
-Any student who completes 4 courses in the same Foreign Language (ex.
-1, 2, 3, 4 or 2, 3, 4, AP and/or 5) with a minimum 85.0 in each level.
-Any student that has been an active (competed in a competition, State Officer, attended SkillsUSA events, etc.) member of
+Completion of a CCA Pathway